sison/pui/README.md

 ### PUI
 ===================

-Hey, here is an ui system of pjt.
+here is an ui system of pjt.

 ----------